GoogleCloudPlatform/opentelemetry-operations-collector/docs/dev/upgrade-opentelemetry.md

 <details>
     <summary><code>update-opentelemetry</code> target details</summary>
+-->
+First, you will need to manually fetch the release candidate tags for the stable `go.opentelemetry.io` modules.
+Since their latest release tags are not in sync with everything else (see [this open issue](https://github.com/open-telemetry/opentelemetry-collector/issues/8063)) you will have to manually fetch these to get the tag for the same ref as the other dependencies.
+You will find some `grep -v` commands in the `update-components` make target, those will be the versions where you'll need to manually fetch the release candidate tag instead.
+Failure to do this can cause issues in dependency resolution and automatically downgrade dependencies you are trying to upgrade.

-First, update all `opentelemetry` dependencies to the newest possible version.
+Next, update all OpenTelemetry dependencies to the newest possible version.
 ```
 make update-components
 ```